 After arriving at the Santa Justa train station (following a 45 minute train ride from Cordoba), our first stop was Plaza de España.
 Before we hit the streets, we picked up a free map at the tourist information office in the station, located right above tracks 6 and 7.
 The man working the counter was super sweet and extremely helpful, taking the time to circle major sites and bus routes.
 To save some time, we took the C1 circular bus line from José Laguillo in front of the train station to the Prado San Sebastián stop, and then walked another 5 minutes or so to our destination.

 Plaza de España dates back to the 1929 Ibero-American World’s Fair that brought together Spain, Portugal and several countries from the Americas for the year-long event.
-Look closely, this distinctive half-circle plaza is almost entirely covered in beautiful blue, yellow and white hand-painted tile – from the bridges and railings to light poles, stairs, fountains and benches.
+It’s also been featured in a handful of movies including Lawrence of Arabia (1962), Star Wars: Episode II (2002) and most recently The Dictator (2012).
+Look closely, this distinctive half-circle plaza is almost entirely covered in beautiful blue, yellow and white hand-painted tile, from the bridges and railings to light poles, stairs, fountains and benches.
 It was love at first sight.
 Along the back wall, the “Province Alcoves” depict historical scenes and maps from each province in Spain, arranged alphabetically from Álava to Zaragoza.

 4:30 pm – Catedral de Sevilla

 Since it was towards the end of the day, the cathedral wasn’t very crowded, which was perfect for our climb to the top of the Giralda bell tower.
-Of all the towers I’ve climbed in Europe, this was the only one that did not have stairs.
-Rather, it consists of 34 switchbacks zigzagging up 330 feet to the top of the tower.
+Of all the towers I’ve climbed in Europe to date, this was the first one that did not have stairs.
+Rather, it consists of 34 switchbacks zigzagging up 330 feet to the top of the tower, designed so that horses could also make the climb.
 It was a treat to peek out the widows along the way, catching a glimpse of the occasional jutting gargoyle and the orange tree-filled cloister below (one of the only remnants of the former mosque).
-When we finally reached the top (hello calf workout!), we were rewarded with a sweeping 360-degree view of the Sevilla skyline against gray, cloudy skies.
+When we finally reached the top (hello calf workout!), we were rewarded with a sweeping 360-degree view of the Sevilla skyline against gray cloudy skies.

 6:00 pm – Plaza de Toros